open-edge-insights/uwc/README.md

 * kpi-tactic:
   This directory contains the kpi-tactic container sources and docker file for building the container For detail, please refer to `README-kpi-tactic.md` file of kpi-tactic folder
+* Vendor_Apps:
+  This directory contains the sample-publisher and sample-subscriber container sources and docker file for building the container
+  For detail, please refer to `README-VA.md` file of Vendor_Apps folder
 * Others:
   This directory contains configurations for ETCD required during provisioning
 * uwc_common:
-  This directory contains common dockefiles for UWC
+  This directory contains common dockerfiles for UWC
 * eii_configs:
   This directory contains the config files specific to UWC which would replace the default EII config files that come as part of cloning the ingredient EII git repos.
 * uwc_recipes: